RyazanovAlexander/pipeline.command-executor/README.md

 # Command executor
-gRPC server, which is responsible for executing processes inside its container.
+A service designed to execute commands inside its container.
+By default, it starts processes with parameters through the shell.

 ![diagram](diagrams/diagram.png)

 Command executor communicates with PipelineAgent.
 An example of the commands sent by the PipelineAgent: